steveklewis/cog-funcs/what_cogfuncs.md

 As I've said previously, cognitive functions are categories that describe relationships.
 Here are the primary relationships:

-Two functions for interacting with the world:
+Two functions for interacting with the world, and navigating oneself within that world:

 1. Between two concrete objects.
 (Te)
 1. Between two people, not including yourself.
 (Fe)